Vaccine Administration: Ages 5 and older now eligible

-All individuals ages 12 and older are now eligible for vaccination.
+All individuals ages 5 and older are now eligible for vaccination.
 The Moderna, Pfizer, and Johnson & Johnson vaccines are available for those ages 18 and older.
 Only the Pfizer vaccine is available to those ages 12 to 17.
+A pediatric dosage of the Pfizer vaccine is available to those ages 5 to 11.

 Find information about vaccinating youth and adolescents here.